nokia/plyometrics/README.md

-`nbench` is a header-only microbenmarking library targeted for embedded software development.
+`polyometrics` is a header-only microbenmarking library targeted for embedded software development.

 Quick start
 -----------
-You can use various examples to see `nbench` in action.
+You can use various examples to see `polyometrics` in action.
 They come with `CMakeLists.txt` file so compiling them is as simple as:

 ```
 mkdir build-release